 To learn more about Ahrefs and pricing, visit their website.

-Marketers love Alexa because it gives you the equivalent of logging onto your competitor’s Google Analytics account, at a modestly higher level.
-It provides an estimation for your competitor’s various rankings for keywords and search terms.
+Marketers love Alexa because it gives you the equivalent of logging onto your competitor’s Google Analytics account at a modestly higher level.
+It provides an estimation for your competitor’s various rankings for keywords and searches terms.
 Alexa also provides you with the top search engine queries that are actively bringing visitors to their websites.

 You can also see a list of other websites linking to competitor sites.
 You can view their website’s traffic volume, bounce rate, high-level demographic information, and more.
 You can also view the analytics Alexa provides to your website to compare with what your GA account shows you.

 To learn more about Alexa and pricing, visit their website.

 BuiltWith has a wealth of capabilities that allow you to learn about your competitors’ digital space.
 It gives you the ability to create a list of competitor websites.
 You can then see the technology their website uses, the platform it is built on, and any integrated marketing platforms they are using, such as the customer relationship management (CRM) tool they use.